magento/merchdocs/src/system/saas.md

 ## Credentials {#apikey}

-When you create a Commerce account, identified by a Commerce ID (MageID), you can generate a Commerce API key and private key.
-To use Commerce Services, such as Product Recommendations or Live Search, the license-holder must generate these keys in order to pass entitlement validation.
-These keys can then be passed to the systems integrator or development team that manages the Commerce Services projects and environments on behalf of the license-holder.
-If you are a solution integrator, you are also entitled to use these services for your own needs.
-In that case, the signer of the Commerce partner contract should generate the keys.
+The API key and private key are generated from the Commerce account of the license holder, which is identified by a unique Commerce ID (MageID).
+To pass entitlement validation for services such as Product Recommendations or Live Search, either the license holder or a trusted individual with shared access to the account must generate the set of keys.
+The keys can be shared on a "need to know" basis with the systems integrator or development team that manages projects and environments on behalf of the license holder.
+If you are a solution integrator, the signer of the Commerce partner contract should generate the keys.

 ### Generate an API key and private key {#genapikey}